No data available for the deliverable: AI deployment

 Summary

 Since 2020, SARS has sought to integrate data-driven insights, self-learning computers and AI into its work.
 The revenue authority in 2024 reported the success of this process in improving its revenue collection efforts.
-The compliance programme has particularly benefited from the process which has in part sought to optimise the debt recovery process.
+The compliance programme has particularly benefited from the process which has in part sought to optimise debt recovery.
+Work is ongoing but there have been no progress updates in the April-June 2026 quarter.

 View DetailsIs it working?

 SARS has been able recover R210bn for the first 11 months of the 2023/24 tax year with the help of AI and proactive measures (with R70bn of this coming from AI/debt propensity algorithms).
-With the help of AI SARS is also monitoring cryptocurrency traders.
-In the 2025 budget,the Minister of Finance highlighted that through the use of AI in its fraud risk detection and verification work, SARS had been able to prevent the leakage of over R95bn in impermissible refunds, recovered R20bn in revenue and dismantled an illicit tobacco and gold scheme.
+With the help of AI, SARS is also monitoring cryptocurrency traders.
+In the 2024 budget, the finance minister highlighted that through the use of AI in its fraud risk detection and verification work, SARS had been able to prevent the leakage of over R95bn in impermissible refunds, recovered R20bn in revenue and dismantled an illicit tobacco and gold scheme.
+In communicating its 2025/26 revenue collection, in April 2026, SARS cited AI as one of the key compliance drivers for the year.

 Actions